matthewmachnowski/ames-housing-price-prediction/README.md

 - Given a set of features, what is the expected selling price of a house?
 - Given a budget, what houses are affordable?

-To answer these questions, various linear regression models were fitted to the housing data to identify the most and least impactful features.
-The performance of the models will be evaluated using the R2 metric, which measures how well the model can explain the variance in the dataset.

 ### Data Dictionary
 ---
        SalePrice - the property's sale price in dollars.
 This is the target variable.